-Need to fill a spot from August 19th until August 31st right now.
 At our hot springs here in the Coachella Valley we have natural hot baths in rock-lined pools and a non-commercial hobby orchard with 9 date palms a Mango, Mombin, Barbados cherry and Temple orange.
+This is a very healthy warm dry desert climate, where viruses do not thrive.

 Maximum stay negotiable, 4 day minimum for helpers arriving by public transportation.
 3 rooms & 6 beds, 3 hours help per day required, usually in the early morning.